 Work experience and internships section in Prospects contains links to relevant resources to help you find some work experience.

-Creative Choice provides useful information on how to get into the creative and cultural industries as well as how to source job opportunities and internships.
+Creative & Cultural Skills provides useful information on how to get into the creative and cultural industries as well as how to source job opportunities and internships.

 Get involved in relevant university projects through the different groups and societies via the Student Union.
 This is a good way of demonstrating your motivation and interest in this area of work.